 Have I mentioned how much we love these pendant lights?
 The kitchen is such a huge expanse, and this light curtain really helps break up the empty space.

 We have a small seating area for two – perfect for Baris and Handan to sit and keep me company while I cook!
 By the way, those stools were bought for the bar-height island in our old house.
 They were much too tall for this new counter-height island, but I came up with a perfect solution to make them smaller.
-Stay tuned for that post!
+You can find that post here!

 I love the new faucet – I can turn it on and off with a simple touch.